mosaic-design-system/docs/src/components/snackbar.md

       ## Using a Snackbar

+      ### Auto-dismiss

-      Snackbars appear when the system has a contextual message for the user.
-They don’t interrupt the user experience as disappear automatically after maximum of ten seconds without user interaction.
+      **Snackbars** don’t interrupt the user experience, and should disappear automatically after maximum of ten seconds without user interaction.
+Interrupting the user's workflow by forcing them to interact with a **Snackbar** will add unnecessary complications - a **Snackbar** should be a quick "we thought you should know this!" message, and do not need to be acknowledged by the user.

-      \
+      ### Snackbars with CTA's

-      A snackbar can contain an optional single action such as "Undo", "Retry" or "Reload" clicking or tapping the action performs the action and closes the Snackbar.
+      A **Snackbar** can contain an optional single action, such as "Undo", "Retry" or "Reload".
+Selecting the action performs the action and closes the **Snackbar**.

+      If your **Snackbar** contains multiple CTA's, then you may be providing too much for the user to read in the ten second timeframe - you could instead use the **Snackbar** to notify the user that something requires their attention, and the CTA takes them to a different page with more options.

+      ### Snackbar placement

-      Snackbars must be displayed one at a time and be placed at the bottom centre of a screen, in front of page content but avoiding any navigation components.
-They are never stacked and only contain a single or town-mine messages.
+      **Snackbars** must be displayed one at a time.
+Multiple **Snackbars** at once will overwhelm a user.
+They must be placed at the bottom centre of a screen, in front of any page content, but they should avoid covering up any navigational components.
+Similarly, **Snackbars** shouldn't stack on top of one another.

+      ### Snackbar length

+      **Snackbars** should only contain one or two lines of text.
+We must consider the amount of attention and time it takes for a user to absorb the message.

+      Instead of using text to convey meaning, you can make use of the different colours and icons available on a **Snackbar** - an ideal scenario would involve the user not even *needing* to read the message.
+They should be able to tell at a glance if something was a failure or a success.

+      ### Snackbars are not progress indicators

-      Never used as a loading or progress indicator.
+      A **Snackbar** is never used as a loading or progress indicator.
+They are messages about finite results (i.e. completion or incompletion), and shouldn't be used as reminders that something is ongoing.
     icon: file_invoice
   - title: Code
     hook: code